paazmaya/grunt-sass2css/README.md

 ## Getting Started

 This plugin requires Grunt `~0.4` and `sass2scss` binary to be available either via PATH or defined via configuration.

+The `sass2scss` tool can only [be compiled from sources](https://github.com/mgreter/sass2scss).

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command: